Are Katanas Legal in Australia? Complete Sword Laws Guide by State (2026)

 - Check your state laws using this guide

-- Choose your katana — Browse our anime sword collection or design a custom katana
+- Choose your katana — browse our anime sword collection or design a custom katana

 - Arrange secure storage at home